BrendanSiche/Yatetris/README.md

 - Clearing a certain ammount of lines will increase the level, and thus the speed of the game
 - The scoring formula is as follow
   Score = ((Level + Lines)/4) x Lines x Combo
-- TGM randomizer (should prevent the same piece from spawning too many times in a row, but contrary to the Nintendo style of randomizer, you have no guarantee of seeing a certain piece within 12 draw)
+- I went witht the nintendo style randomizer instead of the TGM one

 S and D for clockwise/anticlockwise rotation
-Up key for sonic drop
+Up arrow for sonic drop
+Down arrow to lock piece
 Spacebar to hold a piece